Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Experiments

 \subsection{Results}

 In this section, we present the results of our method with respect to the research questions introduced earlier.

-\textbf{Performance comparison between our method and the baselines (RQ1).} In response to RQ1, we evaluate whether our method outperforms existing popularity bias correction approaches.
+\textbf{Performance comparison between our method and the baselines (RQ1).} In response to RQ1, we evaluate whether PPD outperforms existing popularity bias correction approaches.
 Table~\ref{tab:main_results} compares PPD with baselines, where in-training methods correct bias during training and post-hoc methods do so after training.
-PPD consistently achieves the best results across all metrics and datasets.
+PPD consistently achieves the best results across all metrics.
 On KuaiRec, where popularity bias can be severe (Figure~\ref{fig:pop_bias_demonstration}), PPD outperforms the strongest baseline (PPAC) with relative improvements of 186.4\% in Recall@20, 500.2\% in NDCG@20, and 46.4\% in HR@20, highlighting its effectiveness in highly skewed data.
 On Coat, with milder popularity (Figure~\ref{fig:pop_bias_demonstration}), PPD outperforms the strongest baseline IPSCN by 4.8\% in Recall@20, 1.2\% in NDCG@20, and 1.8\% in HR@20, remaining competitive in less biased scenarios.
 On sparse Yahoo!
 R3 (Table~\ref{tab:dataset_stats}), PPD exceeds all baselines, improving 2.9\%, 5.8\%, and 2.7\% over PPAC.
-PPD also outperforms the post-hoc baseline DAP~\cite{chen-front24}, as it estimates interaction-level popularity for debiasing by considering both global and personalized preferences, rather than clustering similar nodes and relying on simple node degree information to remove bias from embeddings.
+PPD also outperforms the post-hoc baseline DAP~\cite{chen-front24}, as PPD estimates interaction-level popularity for debiasing by considering both global and personalized preferences, rather than clustering similar nodes and relying on simple node degree information.
+Moreover, PPD consistently outperforms aggregation-weighting methods such as APDA~\cite{zhou-sigir23} and NAVIP~\cite{kim-cikm22}, supporting our claim that applying weights in every training epoch can distort model learning and does not effectively reduce popularity bias.
 These results demonstrate several key insights.
 First, the substantial improvements on KuaiRec emphasize that PPD is particularly effective in settings where popularity can be most prominent, confirming its robustness to extreme skew in interaction frequency.
-Second, the consistent improvements on Coat indicate that PPD also generalizes well to datasets with less pronounced bias.
+Second, the consistent improvements on Coat indicate that PPD also generalizes well to datasets with less pronounced popularity bias.
 Finally, even on Yahoo!
 R3, where extremely sparse interactions can make debiasing particularly difficult due to fewer preference signals in the data, PPD yields consistent improvements, suggesting its ability to correct for bias in sparser datasets.
 Together, these findings show that PPD consistently outperforms the baselines across datasets with varying levels of skewness and sparsity.